ts-9876/Ising/README.md

 # Spin Glass Simulations and Ising Model

-This repository contains an implementation of a graph neural network that searches for the ground states of spin glasses and an implementation of Metropolis.
+This repository contains an implementation of a graph neural network that searches for the ground states of spin glasses (my senior thesis project) and an implementation of Metropolis.

 **AI Optimization**: Graph neural network meant to optimize 2D EA spin glasses with Gaussian-distributed couplings.